oguzbilgic/oguzbilgic.github.com/about.md

 ## long answer

 Hi, this is Oguz Bilgic from Turkey.
-I am ambitious student-entrepreneur who is majoring in Computer Science and Business Administration at USC.
+I am ambitious student-entrepreneur who is majoring in Computer Science and Business Administration at [USC](http://usc.edu) .
 I created my first website when I was 12 since then I have a passion for creating high-quality, user-friendly, sexy web applications and turning them in to profitable businesses.

 I believe in the art of simpilicty.
 I love writing beautiful and organized code.
 It has to be simple, efficent, organized and sexy.
 Sometimes I spend